 completed his doctorate examining early forms of online religious activity.
 He was heavily influenced by the writings of William Gibson and Neal Stephenson and has been an avid gamer (both online and offline) since his teenage years.
 His current research is examining the transfer of the sacred into cyberspace.
 In particular he is exploring the wiring of sacred pilgrimage sites and online ritual activities.
 He is also working closely with diaspora religious groups as they develop internet technology to help maintain their religious identities.
 He has a number of influential publications examining religion on the Internet and was one of the pioneering researchers in this developing field of study.

 is an Assistant Professor of New Media at the Faculty of Arts at Charles University in Prague.
 His research deals with the information and communication technology in the Middle East and educational and political video games.
 He has published extensively in issues related to ICT, the Middle East and video games and his work has appeared in the Communication Yearbook; European Journal of Cultural Studies; Information, Communication & Society and the Middle East Journal of Culture and Communication.
-He is managing editor of CyberOrient, a peer-reviewed journal of the virtual Middle East published by the American Anthropological Association (cyberorient.net).
-Vit Sisler is also a lead designer of Czechoslovakia 38-89, a serious game on contemporary history (cs3889.com).
-Vit Sisler’s website: http://uisk.jinonice.cuni.cz/sisler/
+He is managing editor of CyberOrient and a lead designer of Czechoslovakia 38-89, a serious game on contemporary history (cs3889.com).

 is Associate Professor of Religion at Ithaca College.
 She has published numerous articles and chapters on the intersection between religion and media, especially religion and film, and religion and gaming.
 Her first book, Godwired: Religion, Ritual and Virtual Reality (Routledge, 2012) explores the theoretical intersection between religion and video games.
 She is currently working on a second book called God, Games, and Guns, which considers the transformation of apocalypticism in contemporary visual media and video games.

 is Akademischer Oberrat (Senior Lecturer) at the Department of Protestant Theology at Ruhr-University Bochum in Germany.
-He researches and teaches at the intersection of theology, religous education and media studies.
+He researches and teaches at the intersection of theology, religious education and media studies.
 For several years he has been working in the area of computer games and religion, especially in the use of computer games in religious education.
 His theoretical interests include constructivist reflections on religious education and the opportunities to learn in and from religious plurality by incorporating New Media.
-He has authored several articles and a monograph on learning in computer-worlds.
-Michael has also co-authored a browser game on the impact of John Calvin’s theology throughout history.